Year Round Southern Outdoor Porch Entertaining

 The little fountain was happily bubbling away… and when night fell, the lights were so pretty.
 (Sorry, night photography is way beyond my skill set)

-I’ll close with a pretty shot of the house, at night… not taken by me.
+I’ll close with a pretty shot of the house, at night.
+Taken by a professional.

 I’m always torn traveling.
 I kind of feel like this…